 How can anyone realistically call these manuscripts "the best" simply because they are the oldest near complete Greek NT manuscripts?
 There are older Greek manuscripts that are considered fragments.

 Moving forward in time a bit; because of the numerous variant readings in Alexandrian manuscripts, Pope Damasus requested the scholar Jerome to revise and correct the New Testament.
 This he did in seclusion, it was a private enterprise.
 St. Jerome began his revision with the four Gospels and then more hurriedly revised the remaining books of the New Testament.
 The work was completed at Rome about A.D.
 383-4.

 It is apparent that Philo was well-known in some "Christian" circles and that his works were enthusiastically received.
-In fact a close reading of the sources shows that most Christian intellectuals were quite well aware that Philo was a Jew who had lived at about the time of Jesus, may have met Mark, and they were familiar with his writings and their contents.
+In fact a close reading of the sources shows that most Christian intellectuals were quite well aware that Philo was a Jew who had lived at about the time of Jesus, may have met the Apostle Mark, and they were familiar with his writings.
 It is most revealing that Jerome includes a list of his writings, something he also does for Josephus and various Christian protagonists.
 He does not tell us from where he gets this list.
-(2)